mccannka/milestone2-final/README.md

 * <a href="https://git-scm.com/">Git:</a>  Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 * <a href="http://ami.responsivedesign.is/">Responsive Design Previews</a>  Amiresponsive was used to preview across a range of devices.

-(1) First Time User Goal:  First Time Visitors should understand the main purpose of the company.

-Outcome:
-* Navigation with key customer objectives
-* Key call to action is to calculate result

-(2) Returning visitor User Goal:  To find out the latest rates that would benefit them and understand why they should change.

-Outcome:
-* This is an aspect which needs to be developed as the company becomes established.
-Adding detailed blog content will not only benefit returning users, but would also support growth in SEO.

-### Further Testing ###
-* Tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-* Viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

-Testing done to ensure that links work correctly & design is correct across a range of devices.

 ## Deployment